-Performance assessment is an analysis used to demonstrate compliance with 10 CFR 61.41(a) and (b) that identifies the features, events, and processes that could affect the disposal site performance; and estimates the potential dose as a result of releases caused by all significant features, events, and processes including the uncertainties.
+Performance assessment is an analysis that (1) Identifies the features, events, and processes that might affect the disposal system; (2) Examines the effects of these features, events, and processes on the performance of the disposal system; and (3) Estimates the annual dose to any member of the public caused by all significant features, events, and processes.

-Performance period is the timeframe established for considering waste and disposal site characteristics to evaluate the performance of the disposal site after the compliance period.
+Performance period is the timeframe established for considering waste and site characteristics to evaluate the performance of the site after the protective assurance period.